Uttamdevsharma/Uttamdevsharma/README.md

 I’m deeply focused on building modern web applications using **MongoDB, Express.js, React.js, and Node.js**.
 My main goal is to master the MERN stack and create high-performance, scalable applications that solve real-world problem.

 I started my programming journey with **C language**, learning the fundamentals of programming and problem-solving.
 Later, I shifted my focus entirely to **full-stack JavaScript development** with the MERN stack.
-Now, I’m actively working on personal and academic projects to sharpen my skills and prepare for professional opportunities in top tech companies.
+Now, I’m actively working on personal and academic projects to sharpen my skill and prepare for professional opportunities in top tech companies.

 - 🌱 Currently learning and building projects with **MERN stack**.
 - 💼 Creating full-stack web applications with real-world use cases.